-How many times have you thought that your job would be much easier if you didn’t have to deal with clients?
+How many times have you thought that your job would be much easier if you didn’t have to deal with difficult or emotional clients?

 The reality of a client-facing role in the professions is that difficult or emotional clients come as par for the course.
 I was running a training course on LinkedIn last week where one of the lawyers on the course specialised in helping her clients when they are grieving for the death of a loved one.
 Perhaps I should have asked her for top tips on how to cope!